merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 ### Additional comparisons of metabolic pathways (Supplementary Figure 5)

+{.notice}
+This section is still in progress, as we are still refining our statistical tests.
+We will add the associated code for these tests as soon as we can.

+We created a bunch of boxplots comparing different sets of metabolic pathways across different sets of samples (you will find these in Supplementary Figure 5).
+Our favorite script, `SCRIPTS/plot_figures.R`, contains various sections of code for plotting these, using the data generated during metabolism estimation (in the `03_METABOLISM_OUTPUT/` folder).

 ### Examining cohort effect (Supplementary Figure 6)

 ### Testing classifier generalizability